-- ${\odot}~$ Ensure your student arrives at their bus stop safely and 5 minutes prior to bus stop time.
-If the bus arrives within this 5 minute window, it will not wait at a stop until the actual stop time. - Parents are encouraged to wait with their child(ren) until the bus arrives and they board the school bus. - During extreme weather, ensure your student boards the bus safely. - Review the Student Responsibilities list (overview below, and Board Policy 711.2R1) with your student(s).
+- 1. Ensure your student arrives at their bus stop safely and 5 minutes prior to bus stop time.
+If the bus arrives within this 5 minute window, it will not wait at a stop until the actual stop time. - 2.
+During extreme weather, ensure your student boards the bus safely. - 3.
+Review the Student Responsibilities list (overview below, and Board Policy 711.2R1) with your student(s).